chinapedia/wikipedia.abstract.en/Page/Prime_number.md

 Prime elements in rings

-Gaussian_primes.pngs with norm less than 500]] A commutative ring is an algebraic structure where addition, subtraction and multiplication are defined.
+s with norm less than 500]] A commutative ring is an algebraic structure where addition, subtraction and multiplication are defined.
 The integers are a ring, and the prime numbers in the integers have been generalized to rings in two different ways, _prime elements_ and _irreducible elements_.
 An element p of a ring R is called prime if it is nonzero, has no multiplicative inverse (that is, it is not a unit), and satisfies the following requirement: whenever p divides the product xy of two elements of R, it also divides at least one of x or y.
 An element is irreducible if it is neither a unit nor the product of two other non-unit elements.
 In the ring of integers, the prime and irreducible elements form the same set,

 {…,  − 11,  − 7,  − 5,  − 3,  − 2, 2, 3, 5, 7, 11, …} .
 In an arbitrary ring, all prime elements are irreducible.
 The converse does not hold in general, but does hold for unique factorization domains.[125]